-The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) has submitted the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection was previously published in the Federal Register on July 13, 2009, at 74 FR 33453, allowing for a 60-day public comment period.
-USCIS did not receive any comments.
+The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) has submitted the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+The information collection is published to obtain comments from the public and affected agencies.
+Comments are encouraged and will be accepted for sixty days until July 15, 2008.

 (3) Enhance the quality, utility, and clarity of the information to be collected; and